TechxArtisanStudio/Openterface/docs/privacy-policy.md

 ## **Language and Interpretation**

 This agreement has been provided in multiple languages for convenience.
-It is agreed that the working language of the company is English.
+It is agreed that the working language of the company is both English and Chinese.
 In the event of any inconsistency between the English and non-English versions of this policy or any related documents, the English version shall prevail.
 The final interpretation of this policy will be in English.

 ## **Governing Law and Jurisdiction**